AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-static-proof.md

    The proof is rotated 90 degrees each time you click the **Rotate** icon.

-## Zoom and pan a proof
+## Zoom and pan a proof {#zoom-and-pan-a-proof}

 You can adjust the zoom percentage when viewing the proof.
 When viewing a proof at a larger zoom percentage, the Pan option allows you to use the cursor to navigate to different areas of the proof.

-Alternatively, you can use the thumbnail area to zoom and pan within the proof, as described in [Zoom and pan a proof](#zooming-and-panning-a-proof).
+Alternatively, you can use the thumbnail area to zoom and pan within the proof, as described in [Zoom and pan a proof](#zoom-and-pan-a-proof).

 1. Do any of the following to adjust the zoom percentage of the proof: